tmtsoftware/esw/docs/src/main/sequencersandscripts/sequencer.md

 1. The Sequence Manager can search for all Sequencers related to an observing mode.
 2. The Sequence Manager can identify the Sequencer running a subsystem’s instrument observing mode script.
 3. The Sequence Manager can identify which Sequence Component is running a specific subsystem’s instrument observing mode.
-4. The Sequence Manager can identify which variation of the sequence component of same subsystem us running a specific instrument observing mode.
+4. The Sequence Manager can identify which sequencer of same subsystem is running a specific instrument observing mode using variation.

 ## Sequencer Technical Design